 Over the past 15 years, nearly 5,000 residents have undertaken home energy retrofits to reduce their emissions and save on their energy bills!
 Most of these retrofits have focused on improvements to the building envelope to increase air-tightness – things like increasing insulation levels, sealing cracks around doors, and replacing windows – as well as the replacing old heating systems.
 These retrofits are essential, because they help our home to be more efficient.

-The resources below provide more information about Easy DIY Retrofits, Retrofit Incentive Programs, Achieving Carbon Neutral, and Booking an Energy Audit.
+The resources below provide more information about Easy DIY Retrofits, Retrofit Incentive Programs, Achieving Carbon Neutral, and Booking an Energy Audit (also known as a Home Energy Assessment).